Most of my modeling energy has been in to some longer term projects I’m working on. So I didn’t get much printed this month.

 The family continued our time-traveling adventure in Escape the Crate: Escape from Sherwood Forest.
 We successfully completed both chapters and rescued Robin Hood and Little John from the sheriff’s jail.

 Before Peacemakers: Horrors of War the publisher released another game Lands of Galzyr which takes place in the same universe.
 This is a purely story-telling game however.
 You take on the role of one of 4 woodland creatures making your way through the world.
-You have a personal quest you're embarking on but can engage in any number of side quests and narrative vignettes along the way.
-It's not a game you win or lose--it's a game you experience for the joy of the journey.
+You have a personal quest you’re embarking on but can engage in any number of side quests and narrative vignettes along the way.
+It’s not a game you win or lose–it’s a game you experience for the joy of the journey.

 We played through one session as a family, but with 4 players I think it moves a bit too slowly.
-I think it would be significantly more enjoyable for everyone to play with no more than 3--and preferably just 2--players.
+I think it would be significantly more enjoyable for everyone to play with no more than 3–and preferably just 2–players.

 And finally, on the last day of the month, we played Ex Libris with friends.
 Jess won again, as usual.